Faryion Wardrip: Debra Taylor

 Two months after he murdered Toni Gibbs, Wardrip traveled to Fort Worth, Texas, with the intention of looking for a job.
-In Fort Worth, he met 25 year old Debra Sue Taylor (née Huie), in the early morning hours of March 24, 1985 while at a bar on East Lancaster Street.
+In Fort Worth, he met 25-year-old Debra Sue Taylor (née Huie), in the early morning hours of March 24, 1985 while at a bar on East Lancaster Street.
 Debra Taylor had been at the bar with her husband Ken Taylor, but Ken left early because he was tired.
 Debra remained at the bar.
 Wardrip approached Taylor and asked her to dance.
 She accepted his request, and the two spent time together in the club.

-Waldrip then asked to drive Taylor home, which she agreed to.
+Wardrip then asked to drive Taylor home, which she agreed to.
 While outside, Wardrip attempted to make sexual advances, which were rejected by Taylor.
 This rejection infuriated Wardrip, and he killed Taylor, leaving her body at a construction site in east Fort Worth.
 When Debra failed to return home by the next morning, she was reported missing by her husband.
 Her body was found by two construction workers on March 29, 1985.
 Taylor's murder was not thought to be related to the other four cases until Wardrip confessed during questioning after his 1999 arrest.

 Prior to Wardrip's confession, Taylor's husband was believed to be the culprit.
 He had passed three polygraph tests but was still considered a suspect by police.
-Suspicions about Taylor had "destroyed his life" as members of his own and his wife's family "turned against him".
+Suspicions about Taylor had "destroyed his life" as members of his own and his wife's family "turned against him."

 Taylor was buried at Shannon Rose Hill Memorial Park in Fort Worth; her date of death is listed as March 24, 1985.